shivrya/student-repo-webdev/hw4/code-review.md

 ### Issue #1: Accessibility : Form input misses its corresponding label tag

 Issue: Form input misses corresponding labels.
 Input tag is not correctly associated with a label tag by making the "for" field of the label tag matches the "id" field of the input tag.
-The input tag should have a label tag with for the field of the label to be identical to that of the ID field in the input tag.
+The input tag should have a label tag with for the field of the label to be identical to that of the "id" field in the input tag.

 Why it is an issue: This could cause issues such as rendering problems, accessibility concerns, compatibility issues, and maintenance challenges.

 Solution: Each input tag element is associated with a label tag element using for attribute.
 This improves the accessibility by providing a visible label for each input field.
 Each input tag field should be accompanied by a label tag element that describes its purpose.
-The for attribute of the label tag should match the ID attribute of the corresponding input tag field.
+The for attribute of the label tag should match the "id" field of the corresponding input tag field.
 This association improves accessibility by providing a clear and programmatically associated label for each input field.Each input field now has a label tag element associated with it, ensuring consistent labeling techniques for accessibility and usability.

 Initial Code:
 ```html